kwyse/personal-website/content/posts/grokking-ecs.md

 retrieve the component instance for a particular component and for a particular entity efficiently (*O(1)*), because these operations will make up most of the game loop, as you'll see shortly.
 We accomplish the first part by storing each type of component in a different collection.
-All positions for all entities will be stored in one collection and all sprites will be stored in another.
+For example, all positions for all entities will be stored in one collection and all sprites will be stored in another.
 How the second requirement is fulfilled depends on the underlying storage medium.

 For a map data structure, it's simple because lookup for a given ID (the entity ID) will always be amortized to constant time complexity.
 But maps have